SeedTactics/fms-insight/docs/operator-procedures.md

 the pallet status is adjusted, FMS Insight will move any material that was thought to be loaded on the pallet to the quarantine queue.
 That material can then be re-introduced back into the queue so that the queue in FMS Insight matches the material on the shop floor.
-In addition, FMS Insight allows the ability to invalidate the inadvertant load events that were created.
+In addition, FMS Insight allows the ability to invalidate the inadvertent load events that were created.

-Finally, in certian situations depending on the specific configuration of the jobs and queues, FMS Insight supports a serial swap.
+Finally, in certain situations depending on the specific configuration of the jobs and queues, FMS Insight supports a serial swap.
 FMS Insight assumes the material that is loaded is the first material in the queue which matches the job the cell controller expects.
-If the serial actually loaded is different but the job and detials match, the supervisor can swap the two serials on the supervisor's material page.
+If the serial actually loaded is different but the job and details match, the supervisor can swap the two serials on the supervisor's material page.
 This is a data-only change and no change is made to the cell controller.
 If a swap cannot be performed, the material must be quarantined and invalidated as described above.